Augusto Sabbo

-Augusto Sabbo was born in Lisbon but studied in Germany, where he played football at the Saxony-based Mittweidaer BC.
-Having graduated in engineering, he directed the assembly of the electric traction network of the city of Coimbra.
+Augusto Sabbo (27 March 1887 – 30 October 1971) was a Portuguese football coach and writer.

 Early career

-Returning to Portugal, he shined in the CIF, at the beginning of the 20th century, as captain of the team and his coach, with innovative methods of training, managing to form the so-called wonder team.
+Sabbo studied in Germany, where he played football at the Saxony-based Mittweidaer BC.
+Having graduated in engineering, he directed the assembly of the electric traction network of the city of Coimbra.
+Returning to Portugal, he shined in the CIF, at the beginning of the 20th century, as captain of the team and its coach, with innovative methods of training, managing to form the so-called wonder team.

-As a coach he was studious and methodical, having introduced into the CIF the famous "theory of triangulation", which years later came to be implanted in Sporting Clube de Portugal.
+As a coach he was studious and methodical, having introduced into the CIF the famous "theory of triangulation", which years later came to be implemented in Sporting Clube de Portugal.
 According to his conceptions of football, Augusto Sabbo argued that players should not make moves according to the circumstances, but rather make a movement that forces the opponent to execute a movement which is of interest to the team, allowing the strategized bursts of play happen as was imagined.